Coin grading services

 PCGS-graded coins have highest retail value of any grading company, according to the Coin Dealer Newsletter.
 Along

-with NGC, it ranked "superior" in a 2002 survey of PNG and ICTA members in terms of grading accuracy and ability
+with NGC, it ranked "superior" in a 2002 survey of PNG and ICTA members in titles of grading accuracy and ability

 to detect altered, repaired, damaged, cleaned, and counterfeit coins.
 It also rated the least consistent service